 In its essence, software testing aims to answer the question: How does one ensure that the software does what it is supposed to do and doesn’t do what it is not supposed to do?
 The primary goal behind software testing is to get enough confidence that the software under testing produces the correct output for a given input.

 An important thing to keep in mind when learning about software testing is that testing does not improve software quality by itself.
 Or that a high amount of testing doesn’t mean that the software is high quality.
 Testing is an indicator of quality, providing crucial feedback to the developers who created the software to take necessary action to fix the problems found in testing.

 This article provides the frequently asked interview questions by the interviewer for a Software Tester or Quality Assurance (QA) position.
-It’s divided into two sections based on the skill set of the applicant.
-The fresher’s section includes software testing questions you might get asked for a junior-level position if you are recently graduated from college.
+It’s divided into three sections based on the skill set of the applicant:

 1. Explain the role of testing in software development?

 Software testing comes into play at different times in different software development methodologies.
 There are two main methodologies in software development, namely Waterfall and Agile.

 In a traditional waterfall software development model, requirements are gathered first.
 Then a specification document is created based on the document, which drives the design and development of the software.
 Finally, the testers conduct the testing at the end of the software development life cycle once the complete software system is built.